Barkhausen-Institut/hermespy/docssource/index.rst

 For an in-depth view of how to make complex :doc:`API<api/api>` calls and implement your own algorithms within the signal processing pipelines, visit the :doc:`Tutorials<tutorials>` section.
 As a starting point for your own configuration files, visit the :doc:`Examples<examples/examples>` section.
-A complete overview of available features can be found in the :doc:`Features<features>` section.

 The project is completely open-source and published under the :doc:`GNU AGPL License<license>` on `GitHub`_.
 Please cite :footcite:t:`2022:adler` for any results obtained with the help of HermesPy.